SCCCGrant-CyberResources/Shared_Resources/README.md

 ### Hacking Tools
 - [GitHub - hak5/bashbunny-payloads: The Official Bash Bunny Payload Repository](https://github.com/hak5/bashbunny-payloads) - This repository contains payloads and extensions for the Hak5 Bash Bunny.
+### Social Engineering Tools
+- [GitHub - trustedsec/social-engineer-toolkit(https://github.com/trustedsec/social-engineer-toolkit) - The Social-Engineer Toolkit (SET) repository from TrustedSec - All new versions of SET will be deployed here.
 ### Resource Collections (Not fully checked.
 Explore at own risk)
 - [GitHub - danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) -  SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns.
 - [GitHub - trustedsec/physical-docs](https://github.com/trustedsec/physical-docs) -  This is a collection of legal wording and documentation used for physical security assessments.
 The goal is to hopefully allow this as a template for other companies to use and to protect themselves when conducting physical security assessments.
 - [Google Code Archive](https://code.google.com/archive/p/pentest-bookmarks/wikis/BookmarksList.wiki) - pentest-bookmarks - BookmarksList.wiki
+- [GitHub - jivoi/awesome-osint:(https://github.com/jivoi/awesome-osint) - A curated list of amazingly awesome OSINT

 ### Online Stores
 - [Hacker Warehouse](https://hackerwarehouse.com/) - Your one stop computer security shop.
 - [BuyVM](https://buyvm.net/kvm-dedicated-server-slices/) - KVM Slices Dedicated Server Performance with 100% SSD Storage and DDoS Protection Available